EOFY superannuation housekeeping tips: Is my super fund working for me?

 Combine that with changed names and addresses and you have a recipe for a whole lot of unclaimed and unconsolidated super, floating around unutilised.
 The ATO can help you access unclaimed and lost super brought about by changes in name and address.

 While multiple superannuation accounts can be an option to diversify your options, it will also result in multiple sets of account fees.
 Small, neglected accounts can also miss out on proper growth and attention.
-Many of our top-ranked super funds offer a range of investment opportunities as well, allowing you to diversify your options within one fund.

 Values vs. value – what matters to you in a super fund